Ah3n0/gm-transaction-overview/README.md

    - Click the puzzle piece icon in Chrome's toolbar (top-right corner).
    - Find your newly added extension in the list and click the pin icon to keep it visible.
 2. **Open the Extension** by clicking its icon.
-3. **Follow On-Screen Instructions** (if any).
-Typically, you might:
+3. **Follow On-Screen Instructions**:
-   - Click buttons or links provided by the extension.
+   - Make sure you are logged in to GoMining (We do not ask for any credetials.
-   - Configure options in a settings page, if available.
+   - Enable files you want to download
 4. **Enjoy the Functionality** that the extension provides!

 ## 4. Contributing